-That goal you are laser-focused on may well change as you get knocked down, as you get back up, as you take in new information, as you have new experiences and meet new people.
+Our goals may evolve as we get knocked down, get back up, take in new information, have new experiences and meet new people.
 The goal is important but so too is flexibility and the openness to modify over time.

 Do not take No for an answer